 Climate action at consumers’ fingertips

 Patch connects climate-conscious companies of all sizes with trusted carbon credits from an expertly vetted, broad collection of projects, either through direct purchases on the Patch platform or an API integration that automates the process.
 For Afterpay, it was important that the solution be embedded seamlessly into their user experience.

 Afterpay decided the best starting point for building a climate action feature would be their already vibrant loyalty program.
 Through the Afterpay Shopping App, customers can see their carbon footprint and earn loyalty points by contributing to carbon credits.
 These loyalty points unlock new features and access to deals.
-Patch offers fractional purchasing, meaning Afterpay’s customers can make small contributions to high-quality projects that are otherwise only accessible to large corporate buyers.
+Because Patch offers fractional purchasing, Afterpay’s customers can make small contributions to high-quality projects that are otherwise only accessible to large corporate buyers.
 The average contribution is around $5: a low lift for individual consumers to fund innovative climate technologies, and high impact for the climate when scaled across Afterpay’s user base.

 For their portfolio of projects, Afterpay selected a range of nature-based solutions and frontier carbon removal technologies, and chose to let their customers select the project that resonates with them most.
 All projects have been vetted by Patch’s team of experts, so both Afterpay and its users can feel confident in their climate impact.